 In recognition of Women’s Health Week (May 11-18, 2014), UPMC Sports Medicine offers tips on how to live well through each decade of your life.

 If you are a 60-something…

 Your 60s are a time to reinvent how you’re going to spend the next 20+ years of your life.
 A 60-something can choose to slow down or get up and become more active.
 It’s never too late to start making decisions that will enhance your health and, ultimately, your quality of life.
-Dr. Wright recommends finding a physical activity that you enjoy and sticking with it.
+Find a physical activity that you enjoy and stick with it.
 Whether it’s Zumba®, walking, or watching your grandchildren, staying active, and engaged is important.

 If you are a 70-something +…